grpc/proposal/A48-xds-least-request-lb-policy.md

 connectivity state as the `round_robin` policy.
 The general rules in order of precedence are:

-1. If there is at least one subchannel with the state `READY`, the aggregated connectivity state is `READY`.
+1. If there is at least one subchannel with the logical state `READY`, the aggregated connectivity state is `READY`.
-2. If there is at least one subchannel with the state `CONNECTING` or `IDLE`, the aggregated connectivity state is `CONNECTING`.
+2. If there is at least one subchannel with the logical state `CONNECTING` or `IDLE`, the aggregated connectivity state is `CONNECTING`.
-3. If all subchannels have the state `TRANSIENT_FAILURE`, the aggregated connectivity state is `TRANSIENT_FAILURE`.
+3. If all subchannels have the logical state `TRANSIENT_FAILURE`, the aggregated connectivity state is `TRANSIENT_FAILURE`.

+Note that the aggregation rules above are using the "logical" subchannel state and not the actual subchannel state (which may differ).

 ##### Picker Behavior